denpeshkov/cs-notes/Go Configurations Patterns.md

 # Functional Options Pattern

+Using this pattern can provide a number of benefits:

+- Options take no space at a call-site when no configuration is needed
+- Options can accept multiple parameters (e.g. `cartesian.Translate(dx, dy int) TransformOption`)
+- Packages can allow (or prevent) third-party packages to define (or from defining) their own options

 The main idea is as follows:

-- An unexported struct holds the configuration: `options`
-- Each option is a function that returns the same type: `type Option func(options *options) error`
+Each option is a function that takes as its parameters the values of the option (if any), and the returned closure accepts a mutable reference (usually a pointer to a struct type) that will be updated based on the inputs

 ```go
 type options struct {